AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/faq/checkResults.rst

 After publication
 =====================

 After your tool is published, you will see it tagged with a new pink “FAQ” label, gain a new due date one week after publishing and see a link to a spreadsheet in the description.
-Once the deadline comes, please check your calculator for FSs and gFAQs as below, record the data in the spreadsheet, and remove the label.
+Once the deadline comes, please perform the appropriate FSs and gFAQs checks as below, record the data in the spreadsheet, and remove the label.
 Then that’s it, you’re all done!

 Checking results
 ----------------